 In conclusion, it is extremely important these treatments are performed by a qualified periodontist, implantologist or maxillofacial surgeon, depending on the intervention required.

 OK, so I’m interested!
 What’s the next step?

 Special 3D x-ray imaging is important when considering any type of dental surgery.

-If you are interested in an evaluation for oral surgery then please contact us and we will answer any questions you have, with the option of making an appointment with our specialist.
+If you are interested in an evaluation for oral surgery then please contact us to arrange an appointment.